WoollyMittens/local-area-map/README.md

 	+ `node importexif` - Prepares a cache of GPS data of all the photos.
 	+ `node importgpx` - Prepares a cache of GPS data of all routes.
 	+ `node importguides` - Prepares a cache of JSON data for all the guides.
+	+ `node importphotos` - Creates thumbnails from the photos.
-	+ `node importmaps` - Downloads the required map tiles from an OpenStreetMap server".
+	+ `node importtiles` - Downloads the required map tiles from an OpenStreetMap server".
+	+ `node converttiles` - Converts the map tiles to JPG.

 ## License